Ryan McMahon Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.08 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.07).

-- The Royals rank 15th in baseball in home runs allowed (65 total, 1.1 per game).
+- Royals pitchers combine to allow 65 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

+- Singer gets the start for the Royals, his 12th of the season.
+He is 3-4 with a 7.12 ERA and 49 strikeouts in 54 1/3 innings pitched.

-- In his last time out on Sunday, the lefty threw 5 1/3 innings against the Washington Nationals, giving up two earned runs while surrendering five hits.
+- In his last appearance on Saturday, May 27, the right-hander threw five innings against the Washington Nationals, allowing two earned runs while surrendering four hits.

+- In 11 games this season, the 26-year-old has put up a 7.12 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .295 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.